 - The group, squeezed in their favourite vehicle, make fun of an older guy who drives a small car.
 They follow him and accidentally bump in his car.
 A policeman (Nicole's father's subordinate) stands close by, and Nicole, now part of the popular group, manages to make him believe that it was the older guy's fault.

 - In Revenge of the Nerds the Alpha Beta fraternity let loose a bunch of pigs at the Lambda house.
 When the Lambdas run outside to see what's going on, the ABs moon them from the back of the pig truck and then drive off.

 - Once Michael Jordan regains his feet after a slobbery greeting by his bulldog Charles in Space Jam, some passing young people in a convertible hail him with "Michael!" and wave.
 Jordan turns to regard them, but gives no acknowledgement, perhaps still sore about his dismal performance as a baseball player.

 - The Giant Claw features a group of these driving past the protagonists, flouting the warnings to stay off the road at night (since the whole world has become aware of the eponymous monster by this point).
 Predictably, they're attacked.

-- In the film Forrest Gump a group of kids in a pick-up truck torment Forrest, which fuses him to run.
+- In the film Forrest Gump a group of kids in a pick-up truck torment Forrest, which forces him to run.

 - In the opening scene of Indiana Jones and the Kingdom of the Crystal Skull, a hot rod full of teenagers paces the convoy of army trucks.
 The lead vehicle even races the hot rod for a little while.